guardian/content-atom/README.md

 1. Bump the version number in `package.json`

-2. Make sure you have built the latest version of the JS library with `sbt compile'
+2. Make sure you have built the latest version of the JS library with `sbt compile`

 3. Then, `npm publish` in the same directory as `package.json`